 We will attend to various forms of redress and repair, including Saidiya Hartman’s notion of ‘critical fabulation’; subversive poetical appropriations of legal texts and governmental acts by writers such as M. Nourbuse Philip, Natalie Harkin, Layli Long Soldier; gestures of ‘refusal within research’ (Tuck & Yang); and the re-composition of dispersed and exiled fragments of resilient archives (Emma Wolukau-Wanambwa).

 This online short course is aimed at artists, researchers, writers and students (both undergraduate and postgraduate) interested in archive-based research and looking to integrate a decolonial praxis in their work.
 It is also an excellent fit for individuals who are new to archival research, those who intend to work with archives, or those who want to learn more about theories and practices of decolonising archives and about the re-activation in the present of anti-colonial, insurgent bodies of knowledge.

 Topics to be covered:

-To take part in this webinar session you will need:
+To take part in this online session you will need:

 We recommend you have: